Wardrop/Scorched/docs/02_fundamentals/07_request_and_session_data.md

 Sessions
 --------
 Sessions are completely handled by Rack.
-For conveniance, a `session` helper is provided.
-This merely acts as an alias to `request['rack.session']` however.
-It was raise an exception if called without any Rack session middleware loaded, such as `Rack::Session::Cookie`.
+For convenience, Scorched provides a `session` helper.
+This merely acts as an alias to `request['rack.session']`.
+It will raise an exception if called without any Rack session middleware loaded, such as `Rack::Session::Cookie`.

 ```ruby
 class App < Scorched::Controller